hazzelnut/whoishiring/README.md

 I'm using SvelteKit to make this app!

-It takes all the job posts from the latest monthly HN 'Who is hiring' post, and I attempt to make it more usuable.
+It takes all the job posts from the latest monthly HN 'Who is hiring' post, and delivers, I hope, a way better user interface.

 ## April 29, 2023
 Here's a sneak peek!
 It has the basic sort and search functionality and infinite scroll!